irisnet/irismod/modules/farm/spec/01_state.md

 }
 ```

-- `Reward`: types of rewards issued.
+- `Reward`: denom of rewards distribution.
 - `TotalReward`: total amount of bonuses issued.
 - `RemainingReward`: the remaining amount of the bonuses.
 - `RewardPerBlock`: amount of rewards issued for each block.